netdisco/netdisco-docker/README.md

 ## Credits

 Thanks to Ira W. Snyder and LBegnaud for inspiration.
 Thanks also to the PostgreSQL project for great examples of docker magic.
-We build with the support of the excellent [Circle CI](https://circleci.com/) service.
+We build with the support of the excellent GitHub Actions service.